-Amid spike in suicides, King County Jail to restore visits, services within 2 years
+Amid spike in suicides, King County Jail to restore visits, services

 The jail is currently down about 100 corrections officers, nearly a fifth of its corrections workforce, since 2020.

+On Monday, jail director Allen Nance said the jail plans to restore family visitation by the end of the year and reinstate substance use programs, religious therapy and art services within the next two weeks.

+Next month will be the first time people incarcerated in the jail will have access to in-person group activities since the pandemic began, according to the jail.

-“Our current staffing situation has also been a challenge,” said jail director Allen Nance at Monday morning’s news conference.
+“Our current staffing situation has also been a challenge,” Nance said at Monday morning’s news conference.
 “However, we are currently working on a plan to restore visitation for community agencies to work with individuals in our custody, as well as for those individual family members who want to visit their loved ones.”

-The proposal to restore visitation and programming would take place “barring another COVID surge,” Nance said.
+The proposal to restore visitation and group programming will take place barring another COVID surge, Nance said.

 Experts say that policies preventing in-person contact for people incarcerated in the jail exacerbate isolation, a common suicide risk factor.